8451/labrea/docs/source/api.rst

 .. autofunction:: labrea.functions.instance_of
 .. autofunction:: labrea.functions.is_in
 .. autofunction:: labrea.functions.is_not_in
-.. autofunction:: labrea.functions.is_one_of
+.. autofunction:: labrea.functions.one_of
-.. autofunction:: labrea.functions.is_not_one_of
+.. autofunction:: labrea.functions.none_of
 .. autofunction:: labrea.functions.contains
 .. autofunction:: labrea.functions.does_not_contain
 .. autofunction:: labrea.functions.intersects